-As North Dakota Public Service Commissioner, Cramer helped to develop and oversee the most dynamic economy in our nation.
+As North Dakota Public Service Commissioner, Cramer helped to oversee the most dynamic economy in our nation.
 He worked to ensure North Dakotans enjoy some of the lowest utility rates in the nation, enhancing their competitive position in the global marketplace.
 An energy policy expert, Cramer understands our country’s energy security is integral to our national and economic security.

 A strong advocate for the free market system, Cramer has a proven record of cutting and balancing budgets, encouraging the private sector through limited, common sense regulations and limited government.

 Cramer has a B.A. degree from Concordia College in Moorhead, MN, a Master’s degree in Management from the University of Mary in Bismarck, ND, and was conferred the degree of Doctor of Leadership, honoris causa, by the University of Mary on May 4, 2013.
 He is a native of Kindred, North Dakota where he received all of his primary and secondary education.
-Kevin and his wife, Kris, have two adult sons, Ian and Isaac, two adult daughters, Rachel and Annie, a seven-year-old son, Abel, and a new granddaughter, Lyla.
+Kevin and his wife, Kris, have two adult sons, Ian and Isaac, two adult daughters, Rachel and Annie, a seven-year-old son, Abel, and one granddaughter, Lyla.